Roiqk7/dotfiles/README.md

 ## Configuration
 * If you want your temperature in fahrenheit then in `.tmux.conf` file change `set -g @dracula-show-fahrenheit` to `false`.
-* To further customize your tmux read the [official theme plugin documentation](https://draculatheme.com/tmux) for more information.
+* To further customize your tmux read the [official Dracula theme plugin documentation](https://draculatheme.com/tmux) for more information.

 ## Commands
 You write these commands in the console.
 Note: for these to work, you need to setup `aliases.zsh` which I provide to you in `.config` and you need to add `source ~/.config/aliases.zsh` to your `zshrc`.